The farm was found on Saturday.

 The Denpasar Police confiscated nearly 400 grams of liquid cannabis from a US nationality who was arrested in the Kuta area, Badung, Bali.

-Afterwards, the House of Representatives confirmed that it will discuss the matter very carefully and will involve experts in the process.
+The House of Representatives has commented on the news, saying that it will discuss the matter very carefully and will involve experts in the process.

-“The [decision] to accept or reject the possibility of marijuana legalization can’t be rushed,” member of Commission III Arsul Sani said.
+“The [decision] to accept or reject the possibility of marijuana legalization can’t be rushed,” member of Commission III Arsul Sani said on Monday.